Friends of the Cozumel Humane Society

-For years, the Humane Society of Cozumel Mexico had wanted to set up a charitable 501(c)(3) organization in the United States so that its many U.S. donors could make tax-deductible donations.
-In December of 2010 two long-time supporters, Valerie Friedrich and Debby McBride, incorporated FRIENDS of the COZUMEL HUMANE SOCIETY (FOTCHS) then applied for tax exemption from the IRS.
-On January 12, 2011, the IRS gave approval in a record six weeks time to FRIENDS of the COZUMEL HUMANE SOCIETY.
-You can imagine our excitement that it had finally come to pass!
+For years, the Humane Society of Cozumel Island had wanted to set up a charitable 501(c)(3) organization in the United States so that its many U.S. donors could make tax-deductible donations.
+In 2010 Valerie Friedrich and Debby McBride incorporated FRIENDS of the COZUMEL HUMANE SOCIETY (FOTCHS) then applied for tax exemption from the IRS.
+On January 12, 2011, the IRS gave approval to FRIENDS of the COZUMEL HUMANE SOCIETY.

-We hope you take advantage of this new tax-deductible status and open your hearts and wallets to help us offer totally free sterilization, as well as help treat and find good homes for the many abandoned dogs and cats of Cozumel Mexico.
+We hope you take advantage of this tax-deductible status and open your hearts and wallets to help us continue to offer free sterilization to local community as well as help treat and find responsible homes for the many abandoned dogs and cats of Cozumel, Mexico.
 You truly make a difference in so many of their lives.

-FRIENDS relies on your generous support.
-Your charitable, Tax-deductible donations may be made by clicking on the donation link at the top of this page, or if you are in the U.S., you may send a check made out to FRIENDS of the COZUMEL HUMANE SOCIETY (or FOTCHS).
+FOTCHS relies on your generous support.
+Your charitable, Tax-deductible donations may be made by clicking on the donation link at the top of this page, or you may send a check made out to FRIENDS of the COZUMEL HUMANE SOCIETY (or FOTCHS).

 Please mail checks to this address: